chef-boneyard/inspec-aws-old/docs/resources/aws_iam_groups.md

 # aws_iam_groups

-Use the `aws_iam_groups` InSpec audit resource to test properties of a all or multiple groups.
+Use the `aws_iam_groups` InSpec audit resource to test properties of all or multiple groups.

 To test properties of a single group, use the `aws_iam_groups` resource.